cyril-everlearner/pyLUMINA/README.md

+Welcome to pyLUMINAE - Laser Unveiling Modelling for Interactive Numerical Applications

-Some Python code and functions to simulate beam laser beam propagation.
+Some hopefully decent enough Python code and functions to properly simulate laser beam propagation.
-Chosse a scenario to explore some nice effects.
+Choose or write a "scenario" to explore some intriguing coherent light propagation effects (Bessel beams, Airy beams)

-Please participate on the Github if you'd like to consider some new scenarios based on the available functions.
+Please participate on the Github if you'd like to consider writing some new scenarios based on the available functions.

+#How to use it?

+Download the files and run the 'Main_scenario_selector.py' with python3.
+Then choose a Scenario and enjoy the calculation and nice graphics.

+#How to contribute?
+I'm not very familiar with Github, but I believe you can propose some new scenarios that will be simply additionnal files.

+#Licence
 Author: Cyril Mauclair, LPhiA Angers, France.

 License: CC BY 4.0 (https://creativecommons.org/licenses/by/4.0/)